3DCoded/3MS/docs/experimental/notip.md

 | Print Job | Original Time | New Time | New Time Relative To Original Time | Speed Boost |
 | - | - | - | - | - |
 | Dual Color 3DBenchy | 2h45m | 1h25m | 51.5% | 1.95x |

+## Should Tip Shaping be Used?

+Check if your filament is in this list:

+- Silk PLA
+- Matte PLA

+If one of your filament was in that list, it will most likely need tip shaping.
+However, if another of your filaments was not in that list, it won't need tip shaping.

 ## Configuration